-Major requirements for the human biology bachelor's degree are obtained through successful completion of basic science courses and of the first two courses in the evidence-informed practice course series in the DC program.
-These courses are dually attributed to both the BS and DC degrees and must be passed with a C or better.
-The dually-attributed courses are upper division courses for the bachelor's degree and students are not eligible to enroll in these courses until they have accomplished at least 135 quarter credits toward the BS degree.
-The following courses from the doctor of chiropractic program can be used to satisfy the requirement of 45 credits of upper division human biology major courses for the degree:
+Major requirements for the human biology bachelor's degree are obtained through successful completion of basic science courses and two courses in the evidence-informed practice course series.
+These courses are dually attributed to the BS and DC or NMD degrees and must be passed with a C or better.
+The dually attributed courses are upper division courses for the bachelor's degree and students are not eligible to enroll in these courses until they have accomplished at least 135 quarter credits toward the BS degree.
+The following courses from the doctor of chiropractic program or doctor of naturopathic medicine program can be used to satisfy the requirement of 45 credits of upper division human biology major courses for the degree.

 Course # Course Name Credits

 BSC5106 Human Morphology I 6

 BSC5108 Cellular and Molecular Architecture 5

 BSC5206 Human Morphology II 4.5

 BSC5218 Metabolism 3.5

 BSC5306 Human Morphology III 4.5

-BSC5310 Immunology 3
+BSC5310 or Immunology or 3 or

+NMDBS5315 Immunology Plus 3.5

-BSC5315 Function and Disease I 4
+BSC5315 or Function and Disease I or 4

+NMDBS5107 Function and Dysfunction I 4

 BSC6101 Microbiology 4

-BSC6115 Function and Disease II 4
+BSC6115 or Function and Disease II or 4 or

+NMDBS5207 Function and Dysfunction II 4.5

-BSC6120 Foundational Nutrition 2
+BSC6120 Foundational Nutrition 2.5

 BSC6221 Genomics 3

-CSC6279 Evaluating Systematic Reviews, Diagnosis & Harm Studies 2

-CSC6719 Evaluating Therapy Studies 2
+CSC5286 EIP II - Evidence Informed Practice 2

+CSC5386 EIP III - Evidence Informed Practice 2

-Curriculum Total 47.5
+Curriculum Total 48 or 49

-Alternate Courses

-BSC5204 Neuroscience I 4.5

-BSC5307 Neuroscience II 4.5

-BSC6215 Function and Disease III 4

-^{}Course descriptions can be found in the DC program section of this catalog.
+^{}Course descriptions can be found in the DC and NMD program sections of this catalog.